arduino/docs-content/content/arduino-cloud/00.guides/06.node-red/nodered-intro.md

 ![Email node](./assets/nodered-08.png)

-Now, all you need to do is replace the debug node with the email node to receive email notifications with the humidity data received from the Arduino IoT Cloud.
+Now, all you need to do is replace the debug node with the email node to receive email notifications with the humidity data received from the Arduino Cloud.
 You can customize the emails using the function node if you wish.

 ## Further Applications

-In this tutorial we demonstrated how you can use the [Arduino IoT Cloud](https://create.arduino.cc/iot/) together with [Node-RED](https://nodered.org/) to build a more complex automation applications.
-The email notification is only one of the many different use cases, other applications can be creating communication between the Arduino IoT Cloud to other home automation devices, sending customized SMS and WhatsApp messages, and many more.
+In this tutorial we demonstrated how you can use the [Arduino Cloud](app.arduino.cc) together with [Node-RED](https://nodered.org/) to build a more complex automation applications.
+The email notification is only one of the many different use cases, other applications can be creating communication between the Arduino Cloud to other home automation devices, sending customized SMS and WhatsApp messages, and many more.